Skip to content

 Do I have a choice in where I work or which client I interview for?

 Like any consultancy, we fundamentally have the final decision on where you go, but we do try to consider your preferences.
-A few weeks before the end of the training programme, we send out a survey to the trainees asking for their preferences.
-We also produce a bio based on the coaches’ thoughts on your strengths.
-Using all of this info, we try to find the best fit.
+A few weeks before the end of the training programme, we send out a survey to trainees asking for their preferences and we also produce a bio based on the coaches’ thoughts on your strengths.
+Using all of this info, we try to find the best fit and we will always ask you before putting you forward for any role.

 Who are your clients?